OfficialCodyReynolds/OfficialCodyReynolds/Certifications/Google/Tools_Of_The_Trade/TOTT.md

 - Learned how to use SQL to query and retrieve information from databases, a key skill for analyzing data within cybersecurity operations.
 - Built the foundation for leveraging SQL in incident response and other data-driven tasks.

-<B>4.
-Common Tools Used by Cybersecurity Analysts:</B>
-- Familiarized with various tools and technologies commonly used in the field of cybersecurity, including intrusion detection systems, firewalls, and encryption methods.
-- Gained hands-on experience with tools that help in monitoring, detecting, and responding to security incidents.

 <B><I>This certification has strengthened my technical proficiency in Linux and SQL, preparing me to better manage and analyze data in cybersecurity contexts.</B></I>

 ## Verify Credentials Here: <br>